ShaunCurtis/Blazr.BaseComponents/DocumentationArticle.md

 30af - AsyncOnInitialized => Subsequent OnAfterRenderAsync.
 ```

-At  **1** things go awry. `OnInitializedAsync` and the rest of the lifecycle processes run to completion before at **2** the `OnInitialized` continuation runs and `OnInitialized` completes, including the final render.
+At  line 3 things start to go wrong. `OnInitializedAsync` and the rest of the lifecycle processes run to completion before at line 8 the `OnInitialized` continuation runs and `OnInitialized` completes, including the final render.
 It's become diverced from the lifecycle because `SetParametersAsync` had no Task returned to await.

-At **3** `OnAfterRender` is run and calls `StateHasChanged` which renders the component, and kicks off the second `OnAfterRender` cycle.
+At line 10 `OnAfterRender` is run and calls `StateHasChanged` which renders the component, and kicks off the second `OnAfterRender` cycle.

-## Docuemented ComponentBase
+## Documented ComponentBase

+In the above example we've added a lot of manual logging code.
+Do that regularly is tedious.
+Also, there are things you can't log easily because you can't get to internal processes in `ComponentBase`.

-`DocumentedComponentBase` is a black box version of `ComponentBase` that provides full documentation of the internal processes.
-It's available in the `Blazr.BaseComponents` library from Nuget.
+This is where `DocumentedComponentBase` comes in.
+It's a black box version of `ComponentBase` that provides full logging of the internal processes.

+> Either copy the code from the repository for this article, or install the `Blazr.BaseComponents` Nuget package, and use the `Blazr.BaseComponents.ComponentBase` namespace.

+### Documenting AsyncOnInitialized

-Take our original sync code, inherit from `DocumentedComponentBase` and add a `Log` line in where we set `_state`.
+Take our initial sync code from above.
+Change the inheritance to `DocumentedComponentBase` and add a `Log` line in where we set `_state`. `Log` is a protected method provided by `DocumentedComponentBase`.

 ```csharp
 @page "/AsyncOnInitializedDocumented"